 Keep in mind that I want to give you the most complete guitar curriculum possible.
-This does not mean you have to master every lead guitar avenue listed in each jam before moving on to the next jam.
+This does not mean you have to master every lead guitar avenue listed in each jam track before moving on to the next jam.
 In fact you may not understand some avenues listed under each jam and that is okay.
 In these materials I teach many lead guitar avenues and some will take a bit to sink in and lots of practice to get really get comfortable.
 But over time you will get it and it will all make sense.
 Don't put any undue pressure on yourself and for sure don't overwhelm yourself.

-At first take the lead guitar paths that you are comfortable with or what I list out at the top of each jam first.
+At first take the lead guitar paths that you are comfortable with or what I list out at the top of each jam first, playing what relates to all.
 Then continue to study these lessons and try moving down the list of suggestions for each jam.
 As stated before some of the suggestions are more advanced and will take some time but remember there are no short cuts here.
 Don't rush things and don't skim over topics.
-It's important to learn about the "why" things work as I write out in the below written lessons.
+It's important to learn about the "why" things work as I write out in the below written lessons throughout this book.

 Learning the "why things work" will then give you the power to blast these avenues and techniques across all your lead playing.
 It will give you the lead guitar confidence to be able to instantly know what avenues are possible when soloing and improvising.
-That's the trick - to use these jams as "vehicles" to learn the needed why things work, and then develop them into your guitar arsenal.
+That's the trick, to use these jams as "vehicles" to learn the needed why things work, and then develop them into your guitar arsenal.
 Then you have the tools to blast these lead playing techniques across all your playing at any given time, in any given jam, and in any given song.

 Take things in stages and with patience.
 Know that your lead playing is an evolution and some of the concepts taught in these materials are more advanced and will take time and practice to get sounding fluid.
 Be patient with your playing and it will evolve over time.
+Your playing is an evolution.

-At first when first starting each jam I suggest listening to the chords and then playing the rhythm progression a few times around so you can feel the amount of measures on each chord and get a good feel for the changes.
-Listening is an art.
+When first starting each jam I suggest listening to the chords and then playing the rhythm progression a few times around so you can feel the amount of measures on each chord and get a good feel for the changes.
+Listening is an art, so really try and dial in your ear.

-Don't forget that even though this is a jam CD to further develop your lead guitar skills you want to keep practicing and working on your rhythm skills.
+Don't forget that even though these are lead guitar materials, to further develop your lead guitar skills you want to keep practicing and working on your rhythm skills.
 Your rhythm and timing are critical elements to your overall abilities on the guitar.
 Never forget that your lead playing will really only ever be as good as your rhythm playing.

-As I dive further and further into lead guitar techniques and concepts keep in mind that these very systematic and methodical techniques may seem a bit daunting at first.
+As I dive further and further into lead guitar techniques and concepts in this book, keep in mind that these very systematic and methodical techniques will seem a bit daunting at first.
 However, these will soon become second nature and automatic, they will become engrained in your playing style.
 You wont have to think about what to play so much as it will eventually become second nature.
-Then you will be letting your ear take you to all the right notes and chords and not having to think about techniques and application so much but rather focus on emotion and feel in your playing.
+Then you will be letting your ear take you to all the right notes and chords and not having to think about techniques and application so much but rather focus on emotion and feel in your playing - the more you practice and apply these materials the faster you will be on "autopilot".